LinuxAtDuke/ColabRoots-Webserver-Administration-for-Developers-MIRROR/README.md

 1. How to update the software on your system
 2. How to setup automatic updates, so you don't have to keep track of them
 3. How to setup SSH Key Authentication to avoid the use of passwords for login
+4. How to setup a host-based firewall with `iptables`

 ### Updating the Software on Your VM ###